 This online version of the workshop provides an interactive environment where participants can learn about conducting literature searches, the history of animal welfare law and the specific responsibilities of researchers and IACUCs.
 Combining the expertise of the AWIC staff and the flexibility of self-paced learning, the online workshop meets the needs of researchers, librarians and IACUC members nationwide.

 What You'll Learn

-- Learn the information requirements of the Animal Welfare Act.
+- What is meant by the Information requirements of the Animal Welfare Act (AWA).

-Sandra Ball, BS.
 Sandra came to AWIC in 2002 and has worked as a Director of Administration, web manager for a company that develops software for formulating models in the field of optimization; marketing assistant; program assistant; assistant to CEO and general counsel part-time; admin for a veterinary clinic as well as equestrian instructor.
-Sandra Ball has a B.S. in Business Administration and is now Information Technology Specialist with the Animal Welfare Information Center.
-Sandy occupies her free time with volunteering for an assistance dog organization, and spending time with her family, dogs and her 30 year old horse Buddy.

 Sandra has a B.S. degree in Business Administration and is now an Information Technology Specialist with the Animal Welfare Information Center.
 Sandra occupies her free time with volunteering for an assistance dog organization, and spending time with her family and dogs.